 We get requests from many different agencies, including:

-Federal agencies like the Royal Canadian Mounted Police, Canadian Security Intelligence Service, Canada Border Services Agency, and Canada Revenue Agency
+Federal agencies like the Royal Canadian Mounted Police, Canadian Security Intelligence Service, Canada Border Services Agency, and Canada Revenue Agency, and

 No, we do not provide direct access to our customer databases.
 We only provide the information which we are required to provide by law and this information is retrieved by our in-house staff.